dkorobtsov/automation-arsenal/README.md

 ### General principles
 * [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) - Don't repeat yourself.
 Say no to code duplication.
-* [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) - You aren't gonna need it.
+* [YAGNI](https://testing.googleblog.com/2017/08/code-health-eliminate-yagni-smells.html) - You aren't gonna need it.
 Implement only features you actually need.
 Delete all code that is not in use.
 * [KISS](https://people.apache.org/~fhanik/kiss.html) - Keep it simple, Stupid.
 Keep code as simple as possible.
 * [SOLID](https://en.wikipedia.org/wiki/SOLID) - Five design principles to make code more understandable, flexible and maintainable.

+### Practical advices
+* [Fluent Interface](https://www.martinfowler.com/bliki/FluentInterface.html) - Idea of Fluent Interfaces explained.
+Consider it as one of the building blocks for building internal testing DSL.
+* [Reduce Nesting](https://testing.googleblog.com/2017/06/code-health-reduce-nesting-reduce.html) - Good example how to reduce nesting and improve readability.
 * [Tell Don't Ask Principle](https://martinfowler.com/bliki/TellDontAsk.html) - Pretty useful article from Martin Fowler.
 Could be really helpful when designing Page Object Model.
+* [To Comment or Not to Comment?](https://testing.googleblog.com/2017/07/code-health-to-comment-or-not-to-comment.html) - Article about comments in code.

 ### Must Read Books
 * [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code) by Uncle Bob.
 Must read.
 Period.
 Badly written code is a total mess.
 At certain point maintenance will consume all the time you have.